scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

+- [Radioactive Forest: 10 Years After (2022) — The Movie Database (TMDB)](https://www.themoviedb.org/movie/984118-radioactive-forest-10-years-after) *We watched this on [Curiosity Stream](https://curiositystream.com/) and enjoyed it.
+It's slightly dissatisfying in terms of conclusions – there aren't any strong ones – but that's life, because there's a lot we still don't understand about what long term effects there will be in this area due to radioactive contamination.*
 - [Silent Night | Official Movie Site | Where to Watch](https://www.lionsgate.com/movies/silent-night) *I'm not gonna lie, this is a dumb movie.
 There are a few satisfying scenes of people getting what they deserve in well-coreographed ways, but I can't say you should spend money to watch it.*

 ***Recently Finished***